interaktivarum/rfid2server/README.md

 	* All static user data, as defined in settings.json
 	* The NFC tag UID
 	* The client time in format YYYY-MM-DD HH:MM:SS
 * The terminal writes the server response message.

+##Contact

+###Bug reports
+Please use the Issues tab on Github https://www.github.com/interaktivarum/nfc2server/issues to report any bugs or issues that you encounter.

+###Feature requests
+If you have any requests or suggestions on how nfc2server can be improved or even customized to suit your project needs, please send an email to: martin@interaktivarum.se

+###Share your project
+Are you using nfc2server in your own project?
+Great!
+We will be happy to hear about your work and to help share your project!
+Please send us an email to martin@interaktivarum.se